ekoontz/nlquiz/README.md

 [edn/curriculum/nouns/indef-adj.edn](https://github.com/ekoontz/nlquiz/blob/master/resources/public/edn/curriculum/nouns/indef-adj.edn)
 for an example of what the content looks like.

-2. Choose a name for your new curriculum topic, e.g. "Pronouns and how they work with the Present Tense"
+2. Choose a human-readable phrase as a name for your new curriculum topic, e.g. "Indefinite articles and adjectives"

 3. Modify [edn/curriculum.edn](https://github.com/ekoontz/nlquiz/blob/master/resources/public/edn/curriculum.edn) to add a new
    `:name,:href` pair to the .edn map in that file, using the name you